Looking for the best tapas Barcelona has to offer? You’ve come to the right place!

 Recommended by: Gábor of Surfing the Planet

-You can have fantastic gastronomic experiences at the center of Barcelona, but the most authentic tapas places are found in neighborhoods somewhat distant from touristic central area.
+You can have fantastic gastronomic experiences at the center of Barcelona, but the most authentic tapas places are found in neighborhoods somewhat distant from the touristic central area.

 La Esquinica, one of the classic and most popular tapas places among the locals, is found in the Horta district.